Mthembu gives thumbs-up

 Prize money will be awarded up to 10th position in all three race categories, totalling a hefty R374 000.

-And the prizes won’t not stop there, as there will also be bonus awarded for records, hot-spot times, age category winners and the first South African and KwaZulu-Natal finishers (male and female).
+And the prizes won’t stop there, as there will also be bonus awarded for records, hot-spot times, age category winners and the first South African and KwaZulu-Natal finishers (male and female).

 With last year’s winners both coming from outside the country, the Bulwer-born Pietermaritzburg resident Mthembu said it would be good for local athletes to take advantage of the prizes on offer.